jrhea/hobbits/specs/rpc-messages.md

 This application protocol is classified under the `RPC` command.

-All referenced data structures can be found in the [Beacon Chain](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#data-structures) specification.
+All referenced data structures can be found in the [Beacon Chain](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#data-structures) specification and should be serialized as SSZ Containers.

 The body of the RPC calls must conform to:
 ```